lswatson16/travel-tracker/README.md

     - Go to `http://localhost:8080/`
     - Enter `control + c` in your terminal to stop the server at any time.

-Back-end server
+**Back-end server**
-  - In a separate directory on your local machine, clone down this [back-end server](https://github.com/turingschool-examples/travel-tracker-api) using command `git clone`
+  - In a separate directory on your local machine, clone down this ***Node.js/Express.js*** [server](https://github.com/turingschool-examples/travel-tracker-api) using command `git clone`
-    - In a separate terminal tab, run the back-end API each time you run the client-side server.
+    - In a separate terminal tab, run the back-end server while you run the client-side server.
+Both servers must be running in order for the application to work as expected.
     - Running on `localhost:3001`
     - Enter `control + c` in your terminal to stop the server at any time.

 ### Build Your Own Travel Tracker
 For this project, I used the [Webpack Starter Kit](https://github.com/turingschool-examples/webpack-starter-kit) repo.
 The setup instructions are in the README.
-I also cloned down this [server](https://github.com/turingschool-examples/travel-tracker-api) and had it running in a separate tab in my terminal each time I ran my client-side server.
+I also cloned down this [back-end server](https://github.com/turingschool-examples/travel-tracker-api) and had it running in a separate tab in my terminal every time I ran my client-side server.

 ## ✈ Features
 ### Login